-This route connects the two churches in the Lake District dedicated to St Bega – St Bees Priory and St Bega’s, Bassenthwaite.
-From St Bees you travel inland through the beautiful West Cumbrian scenery and the breathtaking Lake District before reaching the simple 12C chapel of Bassenthwaite that has inspired countless literary figures, including Wordsworth and Tennyson.
-Along the way you will see the Cumbrian coastal plain; lakeland fells such as the Scafells, Ennerdales, Great Gable, Skiddaw and others; the rewilded lands of Ennerdale Water; lakes such as Derwent Water and Bassenthwaite Lake; and the shire-like Borrowdale, and of course, the beloved herdwick sheep.
+This route connects the two churches in the Lake District dedicated to St Bega.
+From St Bees you travel inland through the beautiful West Cumbrian scenery and the breathtaking Lake District before reaching the simple C12th chapel of Bassenthwaite that has inspired countless literary figures, including Wordsworth and Tennyson.
+Along the way you will see the Cumbrian coastal plain; lakeland fells such as the Scafells, Ennerdales, Great Gable, Skiddaw and others; the rewilded lands of Ennerdale Water; lakes such as Derwent Water and Bassenthwaite Lake; the shire-like Borrowdale and, of course, the beloved herdwick sheep.

 St Bega’s Way Back – 50 miles – 5 days – St Bega’s, Bassenthwaite to St Bees Priory.
-This route swaps the start and end points, so you can walk a different route between the two holy places dedicated to St Bega.
-Along this way back, you will see some of the same landscapes as on the first route but from a different perspective, and new sights too.
-There are the lakes Crummock Water, Buttermere and Wastwater; fells Yewbarrow, Buckbarrow, and Sale; the church and famous yew tree in Lorton and its Vale; Buttermere Church; the ancient farming landscape of Wasedale Head and its church; Gosforth and its tall Viking-age cross and nearby holy well, and then St Bees Priory.
+This route swaps the start and end points but goes a different way, along which you will see some of the same landscapes as on the first route but from a different perspective, and new sights too.
+There are the lakes Crummock Water, Buttermere and Wastwater; fells Yewbarrow, Buckbarrow and Sale; the church and famous yew tree in Lorton Vale; Buttermere Church; the ancient farming landscape surrounding Wasedale Head Church; Gosforth’s tall Viking-age cross and nearby holy well and then, finally, St Bees Priory.

 Short but perfectly-formed routes